Herbal Remedies from Your Garden: All You Need To Know!

 Thyme: The Versatile Antimicrobial

 Thyme is another essential herb for your garden.
 It’s a powerful antimicrobial that can help boost your immune system and fight infections.
-Thyme is especially good for colds and coughs.
+Thyme is especially good for colds and coughs, you can also use mullein tincture..
 A thyme tea or steam can help clear congestion and soothe a sore throat.

 Thyme is also a versatile cooking herb, adding flavor and health benefits to your dishes.
 Its antimicrobial properties make it great for homemade cleaning products too.
 Just infuse thyme in vinegar for a natural disinfectant.